String Concatenation and Formatting

 What is String Concatenation?

-String concatenation means combining multiple strings together to create one longer string.
-It’s like gluing words together to make sentences.
+String concatenation means combining multiple strings together to create a longer string.

 first_name = "Alice"